PerfectoMobileSA/ShadowDOMSample/README.md

   | innerSelector (Mandatory) | String | CSS-selector of the shadow DOM inner element to search for |

 ### sendKeysShadowDOM:
-This method enters text on the first matching element of the specified CSS locator.
+This method enters text on the first matching shadow DOM element of the specified CSS locator.

 ### Example: -
     WebElement parentShadowElement = driver.findElement(By.cssSelector("[page='home']"));